-- Note the number of sessions your program unit is allotted. - At least four papers, or at least four persons in addition to a presider in the case of panels, should populate a session. - Papers are typically allotted 15-25 minutes in a session, with 5-10 minutes for discussion; however, innovative ideas for how to organize a session (e.g., shorter paper length, round table discussion) are welcome. - Sessions are typically 90 minutes in duration. - Each session must have a presider. - All session information must be entered by March 1 so that the overall program can be scheduled. - All participants must have current SBL (or Affiliate) membership and must be registered by May 1.
+- Note the number of sessions your program unit is allotted. - At least four papers, or at least four persons in addition to a presider in the case of panels, should populate a session. - Papers are typically allotted 15-25 minutes in a session, with 5-10 minutes for discussion; however, innovative ideas for how to organize a session (e.g., shorter paper length, round table discussion) are welcome. - Sessions range in duration from 90 to 150 minutes and may not exceed 150 minutes. - Each session must have a presider who is a member of SBL.
+Joint sessions with AAR or an Affiliate may have a presider who is a member of that organization. - All session information must be entered by April 1 so that the overall program can be scheduled. - All participants must have current SBL (or Affiliate) membership and must be registered by July 1.